h4writer/droneshowcreator/docs/discription_start_page.rst

     - Rotation

-      *To rotate your layout around its center, expressed in degrees.*
+      *To rotate your design around its center, expressed in degrees.*

   - Rectangle